pradeep800/Destributed-Task-Scheduler/README.md

 ```
 ### Things to consider before using this service

-1. Your given binary should be idempotent
+1. Your given binary should be idempotent.
-2. It will start executing code under 1 minute
+2. It will start executing code under 30 seconds.
-3. Maximum task execution time is 20 minute
+3. Maximum task execution time is 20 minute.
-4. Retry will happen under 1 minute
+4. Retry will happen under 30 seconds.